 Volunteers are individuals, groups or organisations that offer to assist communities impacted by disasters.
 They provide crucial support and surge capacity to recovery efforts, facilitating community-led recovery and enhancement of resilience.
-The Prevention Preparedness, Response and Recovery Disaster Management Guideline provides information on the management and utilisation of organised and spontaneous volunteers.
+The Queensland Offers of Assistance Guidelines provides information on the management and utilisation of organised and spontaneous volunteers.